microsoft/onnxruntime/docs/tutorials/accelerate-pytorch/pytorch.md

 ## Inference with ONNXRuntime

-If your machine learning application has latency, throughput and/or memory constraints and/or you need to deploy your application across cloud, edge, web or mobile then you can perform inference on your PyTorch model with ONNXRuntime.
+When performance is paramount you can use ONNXRuntime to perform inference on a PyTorch model.
+With ONNXRuntime, you can reduce latency and memory and increase throughput.
+You can also run a single model on cloud, edge, web  or mobile, using the language bindings and libraries provided with ONNXRuntime.

-Firstly export your model to ONNX format using the PyTorch ONNX exporter.
+The first step is to export your PyTorch model to ONNX format using the PyTorch ONNX exporter.

 ```python
 # Specify example data